nbeversl/urtext_docs/README.md

 - Version control (using Git, for example).

-# Using this document

-This is a documentation of Urtext, written and compiled in Urtext.
-It can be used as both a reference manual and an example project.
-If you're reading this on Github, the `README.MD` file was generated from the Urtext files in this repository.
-The repository itself is an Urtext project that can be cloned/downloaded.
-## With Sublime Text

-- First set up Urtext in Sublime.
-Follow the instructions at [Dependencies and Installation (Sublime)](#dependencies-and-installation-sublime)
-- Clone/download this repository and open it up in Sublime.
-It will automatically be read as an Urtext project when you can navigate.
-To get started quickly, follow these tips, which are described in greater detail in their respective sections of this documentation.

-- To go to a link in the table of contents, press ctrl-shift-/ from any line.
-Links are three-character node-IDs preceded by one or two right-angle brackets.
-(See [Links and Pointers](#links-and-pointers) for more information).
-- To return to this table of contents, press ctrl-shift-H.
-- You can also traverse the table of contents while viewing linked content in another pane using Traverse Mode : Press Ctrl-Shift-R and click or arrow-navigate to any node in the table.
-See [Traverse Mode](#traverse-mode) for more information.
-- Enabling syntax highlighting makes the documentation much easier to read: Select the Sixteen (for light) or Monokai (for dark) color schemes in Preferences -> Color Scheme ...
-Then switch to the Urtext syntax by selecting it in View -> Syntax -> Urtext.
-To avoid having to do this for every file, select View -> Syntax -> Open All with Current Extension As ... -> Urtext.
-(You can undo this later by repeating the same but selecting Plain Text.)
-See  [Syntax Highlighting](#syntax-highlighting) for more information.
-- See [Sublime Text Interface Tips](#sublime-text-interface-tips) for other suggestions.
-## Using Pythonista Urtext

-- Set up Urtext in Pythonista.
-Follow the instructions in [Pythonista Urtext Implementation Setup](#pythonista-urtext-implementation-setup)
-- Clone the documentation repository into your base Urtext path and it will be accessible from within Pythonista Urtext.
-# Using/Adding Existing Files

-To use existing plaintext files, you must add minimally an `ID` ([More About Node IDs](#more-about-node-ids)) metadata tag to the file's text content.
-See [Node Metadata](#node-metadata) for more information on Metadata.
-## Sublime

-Select `Urtext : Import Project` from the Sublime Command palette.

-Note that the append will occur without a confirmation dialog, so if you are just experimenting with this system, consider making a copy of your file folder so you can revert without having to manually remove the metadata.
-## Pythonista

-Not currently implemented.
-## Using a Sublime Project

-(not to be confused with an Urtext Project -- see https://www.sublimetext.com/docs/3/projects.html )

-You don't need to define a Sublime Project for the Urtext Project, but if you intend to do more than one thing at a time in Sublime, it's convenient to have one; you can then use Select Project -> Quick Switch Project (Ctrl-Super-P) to switch among them.

-Once the Sublime package is installed, it will always look for any files with the .txt extension in open folders and attempt to compile them.
-To open an existing Urtext project, open the folder, a file in the folder, or a Sublime project that includes the folder, and any feature described in this documentation will work.
 ## Sublime Text Interface Tips

 Here are some tips for best leveraging Sublime's great UI features.